ckenst/WebDriverIO.js/webdriver.io/README.md

 3. You can run all of the wdio tests by typing `node_modules/.bin/wdio wdio.config.js`
     - I believe you have to do a global install in order to only reference wdio.
 4. Install the docker image for [Standalone Chrome](https://github.com/SeleniumHQ/docker-selenium).
 Seems to work by default?
+5. Generate a new wdio.conf.js
+  - Removed this due to the credentials we store